 Performance wise, this laptop harbors the Intel Core i7-1065G7 processor.
 This is a slightly less powerful than the AMD Ryzen 5 4500U, however, for ultra mobile laptops such as this, it is one of the most powerful processors out there.

-In short, from intermediate to advanced levels of graphic designing, you should have no issues in terms of performance lag.
+In short, from intermediate to advanced levels of graphic designing, you should have no issues in terms of performance lag here.

-In the end, if you are looking for a high performance model, then this is the best 2 in 1 laptop for graphic design.
+In the end, if you are looking for a high performance compact model, then this is the best 2 in 1 laptop for graphic design in our opinion.

 Finally, if the windows operating system does not suit you or if you highly rely on online and cloud based software for your design work, then there is nothing better than a Chromebook.

-A Chromebook, if you are not aware, works in a different fashion as compared to a Windows based laptop.
+A Chromebook, if you are not aware off already, works in a different fashion as compared to a Windows based laptop.

 The main bulk of the work done on Chromebook is done by the online applications.
 The advantage here is that the laptop itself does not need to have a high end hardware.